 Discount Points Can Be Paid With Sellers Concessions

 Seller concessions can be used to help with buying down mortgage rates with buying discount points.
 Many of our clients have lower credit score profiles.
 This is not a problem.
-If you are required to utilize discount points to obtain a rate based on credit score, it is a good idea to ask for seller credits when submitting your offer.
+If you are required to utilize discount points to obtain a rate based on your credit score, it is a good idea to ask for seller credits when submitting your offer.
 Your realtor should know how to do this, or we can discuss the credits you will need to buy the home.

 Discount Points On VA Loans